digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 - Further, it may also be information to make sense of the information itself.
 For example, it may still not be enough to know that something may be decoded using ASCII, if it's just a bunch of decimal numbers.
 However, this might make more sense if you knew that this jumble of numbers actually "indicate[s] that the numbers correspond to average daily air temperature readings for London, measured in degrees Celsius, for the period 1972–2000.” - The Open Archival Information System (OAIS) Reference Model: Introductory Guide (2nd Edition)

 -->

 ---

-## Definition
-# Representation Information - 2/2

-Representation Information might include:
-* a description of the hardware and software environment needed to display the Content Data Object and/or access its contents
-* summarization of the appropriate interpretation of the Content Data Object.

----